lvclark/tagdigger/README.md

 my-second-lib_fasta.txt,CCGA,foo-2705,
 ```

+If your FASTQ files have already been split by barcode AND the barcode sequence is removed, you can leave the Barcode column blank and simply list files and sample names.

 ## Tag file

 Tag sequences can be read in one of several different formats.
 Regardless of format, the following must be true: